DemISee1/DemISee1.github.io/README.md

         ![](Images/AddFile.png)

-    - Now you should add the necessary information into your configuration file.
+    - Next, add the necessary information into your configuration file.
 Add the following lines of code to your `_config.yml` file and complete them by replacing the square bracketed parts with your own information.
 [Here](https://pages.github.com/themes/) is a resource which contains a list of supported GitHub Pages themes.

       ```yml
       title: [PageTitle]